 How did two students with two children afford a cruise vacation in Mexico?

 The answer is online.
 It’s easy to find deals and packages on Mexico holidays by searching the Internet.
-Before we traveled two years ago, my husband spent about a month watching various websites for the best deal on a vacation.
+Before we travelled two years ago, my husband spent about a month watching various websites for the best deal on a vacation.
 We had a slim window of time in which to travel—Reading Week at the university—and Aeroplan points to cover our flights.
 We also chose to fly before Lily turned two, so we only had to pay for three flights.

 Once we were in Mexico, it was easy to keep our expenses low.
 Mexicans like bartering.
 This was difficult for both my husband and I; we like getting deals, but we don’t like haggling to get that deal.
 However, we did haggle with a fellow who offered us a boat ride from Cabo San Lucas out to Lover’s Beach.
 The “set price” on that ride was about five times the price we actually paid.
 We spent the afternoon exploring the beach, admiring the rock formations, and playing in the sand, then returned to the place where our friendly local had dropped us off to get a ride with him back into Cabo.